alexwlchan/alexwlchan.net/src/_drafts/building-your-repo.md

 layout: post
 title: Your repo should be easy to build, and how
 tags: make docker software-development
+summary: Making your repo easy to clone and build is very important.
+This post explains why, and how I'm using Make and Docker to achieve that goal.
 ---

 Whenever I look at a new repository, I have a simple smell test: *how long does it take me to clone, build and get the code running?*